The District of Dining can please any palate, especially those looking for vegan, vegetarian and gluten-free options at the city’s restaurants.

 The Korean fast-casual spot features a menu that is entirely gluten and tree-nut free.
 The build-your-own layout offers base options including a rice bowl, a Korrito (Korean-style burrito), noodles or a salad bowl.
 You can then customize with your choice of protein, vegetables, sauces and extras.

-Indulge in plant-based comfort food such as potato-filled pierogies, chili cheese nachos and southern-fried wings at Fare Well on H Street.
+Indulge in plant-based comfort food such as potato-filled pierogies, chili cheese nachos and southern-fried wings at Sticky Fingers Diner on H Street.
 The beloved neighborhood spot also offers all-day breakfast.
-Save room for dessert as the owner, founder and two-time Food Network Cupcake Wars winner, Doron Petersan, serves up vegan sweet treats at Sticky Fingers Bakery.
+Save room for dessert as the owner, founder and two-time Food Network Cupcake Wars winner, Doron Petersan, serves up vegan sweet treats from Sticky Fingers Bakery.

 Elizabeth’s Gone Raw